icomefromthenet/Faker/docs/locale.md

 #Locale
-Many of the build-in (Text,Alphanumeric) datatypes use a locale.
-Currently the only an english locale is include to include you own follow the guide below.
+Many of the build-in Text, Alphanumeric use a locale.
+Currently only an english locale is included.
+To include your own follow the guide below.

 ## Simple conventions

 1. All folder and file names must be **lowercase**.
 2. They must be registered to a factory via the bootstrap in root of the project directory.
-3. No limit on class names, as they are referenced by the short name.
+3. No limit on class names.
 4. Need a unique short name.
 5. Must use the extension namespace ```\Faker\Extensions\Locale``.